EdDataScienceEES/tutorial-zmancekpali/tut_template.md

 ---------
 ## Plotting locations of individual samples:

-To plot where exactly each tree within our trees dataset is located, we need to clean up the data a bit first.
+To plot where exactly each tree within our trees dataset is located, we need to clean up the data first.
 The last command in this tidying chunk removes repeat longitude/latitude values (as I had multiple samples from the same trees; it makes for cleaner maps):
 ```r
 leaves <- leaves %>%
   select("type", "code", "latin_name", "long", "lat") %>%  #select the relevant columns